tradle/models/README.md

 ### softRequired

 optional, array of properties.
-UI is making sure user enters all of them in case they are displayed.
+UI is making sure user enters all of them in case they are displayed in UI.
+This is different from properties listed in `required`, which must always be set regardless of their visibility.

 ### viewCols